JMDays/Data-Analysis-Projects/Vehicle Wolwide Sales/README.md

   In this project, SQL was used for data cleaning, and afterward, to extract some relevant conclusions from a business point of view (POV).
   The company sells different kinds of vehicles for various clients worldwide.
 Three years of data are considered (2003, 2004 and 2005).
 It is possible to access the respective section of the SQL code by the links provided bellow.
+In a second phase, with the data already cleaned, Power BI was used to create visualizations that facilitate the analysis and interpretation of the results.

 __I - Data Cleaning__
 https://github.com/JMDays/Data-Analysis-Projects/blob/main/Vehicle%20Wolwide%20Sales/Vehicles%20Worldwide%20Sales%20_.sql#L28